otuerk/mediaremote-adapter/README.md

 - `stop()`
 - `setTime(seconds: Double)`

+## Acknowledgements

+This project is a Swift-based implementation heavily inspired by the original Objective-C project, [ungive/mediaremote-adapter](https://github.com/ungive/mediaremote-adapter).
+The core technique of using a Perl script to bypass framework restrictions was pioneered in that repository.

 ## License

 This project is licensed under the BSD 3-Clause License.
 See the [LICENSE](LICENSE) file for details.